Alonion/game-portfolio/src/content/games/knight-defense.md

 playStoreId: "3"
 ---

-**Knight Defense** is a strategic 2D RTS mobile game where your goal is clear—protect your King at all costs.
+**Knights vs Orcs** is a strategic 2D RTS mobile game where your goal is clear—protect your King at all costs.
 Waves of orc enemies are coming, and only your strategy and courage can decide the outcome.

 ### **Game Controls**